Cruising Past Seventy: The Inner Journeys: Every Traveler Heavily Depends on Great Transportation Infrastructure

 The Great North American Road Network

-This is complemented in the North by the Trans-Canada Highway (French: Route Transcanadienne), a transcontinental federal-provincial highway system that travels through all ten provinces of Canada from the Pacific Ocean on the west to the Atlantic on the east.
-The main route spans 4,860 miles across the country, one of the longest routes of its type in the world.
-This is complemented by the 1,390-mile Alaska Highway that connects the US mainland to Alaska.
+This is complemented north of the US by the Trans-Canada Highway, Canada’s transcontinental federal-provincial system that travels through all ten provinces of Canada from the Pacific Ocean in the west to the Atlantic in the east.
+The main road spans 4,860 miles across the country, one of the longest of its type in the world.

-And, in the south, the roadway network in Mexico also does not disappoint, especially with the recent completion of parts of the concretization of Hwy 15 that connects the Mexican mainland to Arizona.
-The Mexican road network has 72,577 paved miles, making it the largest paved network in Latin America.
-Of these, 6,508 miles are multi-lane expressways, including six-lane ones.
+And, in the south, the roadway network in Mexico also does not disappoint, especially with the concretization of Hwy 15 that connects to Arizona.
+There are 72,577 paved miles, making it the largest paved network in Latin America, 6,508 miles of which are multi-lane expressways, including six-lane ones.

 The Reliable European Railway System